wilsonmar/wilsonmar.github.io/_posts/2017-02-03-self-driving-cars.md

 {% include l18n.html %}
 {% include _toc.html %}

-Here are my notes about technical aspects of how cars can drive themselves.
+Here are my notes about technical aspects of how cars can drive themselves to provide personal mobility.

 TAGS: #autonomousdriving #AI

 ## Why AV (Autonomous Vehicles)

+"Cut traffic deaths by half".

 Part of the facination (and fear) about Artificial Intelligence (AI) is computers becoming <strong>better and faster</strong> than humans in many arenas.